 Doing MMA fighter weight training is only half the win.
 As much as resistance training is probably the best way to lose weight fast, you also want follow a diet and cardio plan if you wanted to see results fast and would like to keep the excess pounds off your body after you lost them.

 MMA star Michael 'Venom' Page is not only famous for his explosive finishers, he is also well known for his slender yet muscular physique.
-He needs to be in good shape too for the Dublin Bellator fight he was promoting when we spoke to him, and his advice can help you get fit too.
+He needed to be in good shape too for the Dublin Bellator fight he was promoting when we spoke to him, and his advice can help you get fit too.